actuallylost/skroutz.js/README.md

 -   `common` - Contains commonly used code and resources that are used throughout the project.
 -   `docs` - Contains the documentation for the project.
 -   `packages` - Contains the packages for the project.
--   `services` - Contains the available services that can be used as a backend in the application.
 -   `tools` - Contains the available tools that can be used within the project.
 This includes scripts, cli tools, and other utilities.

+## Packages

+-   [`skroutz.js`](https://github.com/actuallylost/skroutz.js/tree/main/packages/skroutz.js/README.md) - The main package of the project.
+-   [`scripts`](https://github.com/actuallylost/skroutz.js/tree/main/packages/scripts/README.md) - Contains generator scripts for the project.

 ## Contributing